sunbeam-labs/sunbeam/docs/usage.rst

 Sunbeam library, which provides the necessary commands to run Sunbeam.

 All of this is handled for you automatically.
-If Sunbeam is already installed, you can upgrade either or both the Sunbeam environment and library by passing ``--upgrade [env/lib/all]`` to the install script.
+If Sunbeam is already installed, you can manage versions using the manage-version.sh script, as described below in the updating_ section.

 If you don't have Conda installed prior to this, you will need to add a line (displayed during install) to your config file (usually in ``~/.bashrc`` or